The NANOGrav 12.5-Year Data Set: Polarimetry and Faraday Rotation Measures from Observations of Millisecond Pulsars with the Green Bank Telescope: Data Analysis

 To fit for Faraday rotation and calculate RMs, we used the \textit{rmfit} feature of PSRCHIVE \citep{PSRCHIVE}, specifically the brute force method followed by the iterative position angle refinement technique.
 The iterative position angle refinement begins by using the brute force method to find the RM at which the linear polarization is maximized by fitting a Gaussian to the linear polarization vs. RM curve and using the centroid of the function as the best RM.
 We first re-binned the profiles to four frequency channels and 512 pulse phase bins at 820 MHz and 16 frequency channels and 512 pulse phase bins at 1500 MHz.
 We then searched in a range of --200 to 200 rad/m$^2$ with 200 steps for the majority of pulsars.
 An example of a fit is shown in Figure \ref{fig-2}.
 Because of its location behind an HII region \citep{stellahii}, PSR J1643$-$1224 has a large RM $\sim$ $-$308 rad/m$^2$ \citep{Yan2011RM}, so it requires finer frequency resolution to track the shift of PA with frequency.
 We therefore did not bin- or frequency-scrunch (which left us with the full 2048 bins and 512 channels) and searched from --550 to --150 rad/m$^2$ with 200 steps for the RM.

 Once we had calculated an initial RM from the brute force method, we applied position angle refinement, which compares the position angles measured from the integrated profiles in the two halves of the band, and the weighted differential polarization angle ($\Delta$PA) is computed between the two halves of the band, using only the pulse phase bins in which the linear polarization is more than 3$\sigma$ above the off-pulse noise.
 If $\Delta$PA is larger than its uncertainty, the data are corrected for Faraday rotation using that RM and $\Delta$PA between the two bands is estimated again.
 This process is repeated until $\Delta$PA is smaller than its uncertainty, at which point the final RM is reported.
 This produces a more accurate RM estimate and uncertainty than the brute force method alone.
-We corrected the profiles on each epoch for the relevant RM before adding them together to form the composite profile.

 If an RM was not able to be fit with these parameters, we removed the profile from further analysis.
 For the most part, the number of observations taken out for this reason was relatively small (\textless 15\% of the total number of observations for each pulsar) but for PSRs J0645+5158, J0740+6620, J1455$-$3330, J1747$-$4036, and J1832$-$0836, the percentage removed was 25\%, 43\%, 32\%, 31\%, and 22\%, respectively.